Epix-Incorporated/Adonis/CONTRIBUTING.md

 ### That's all, folks!

-Feel free to make inquiries on our Discord server.
+Feel free to make enquiries on our Discord server.

 <sub>Adonis Contribution Guide 2022</sub>